Why is bird needed?

 There is a glaring omission in the mosaic of scholarly information sources.
 Paratext has heeded the call.

-Libraries spend millions every year providing access to web-based research databases, from PsycInfo and Foreign Trade Statistics to the Digital Archives of Medieval Culture.
+Libraries spend millions each year providing access to web-based research databases, from PsycInfo and Foreign Trade Statistics to the Digital Archives of Medieval Culture.

 But where does one see them all?
 Who produces them?
 Are they Open Access or fee-based?
 Do these have identifiable research value?